 Partnering to Understand Long-Term Trends in Nonprofit Organization Activities and Needs

-Researchers at the Urban Institute, American University, and George Mason University have been working collaboratively with support from the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) and other scholars and institutions in the field of nonprofit research since 2015 to improve how we study nonprofit organizations.
-This collaboration was motivated by the piecemeal nature of most research on nonprofit organizations, which could not be aggregated to understand the important contributions and needs of nonprofit organizations both across the United States and within communities.
+Researcher collaborators at the Urban Institute, American University, George Mason University, and Georgia Institute of Technology have partnered to improve data about the nonprofit sector and access to those data.
 The collaboration is working to improve research on the sector, share what is learned with the nonprofit and research communities, and help policymakers and the public make informed decisions that affect or support nonprofit organizations.

 - Lewis Faulk at American University

 - Mirae Kim at George Mason University

 - Calton Pu at Georgia Institute of Technology

 - Elizabeth T. Boris at the Urban Institute